9r3i/force-website/README.md

 ```

 # Closing
 That's all there is to it.
-Alhamsulillaah...
+Alhamdulillaah...